emailing with gnus - imap, smtp, gmail, etc

 When Gnus starts up, you see the list of groups that you subscribed (which will be empty).
 This is called the group buffer.
 In group buffer, you can:

-• Press ^ for the servers list, where you can enter each server and subscribe their groups (pressing u)
+- Press ^for the servers list, where you can enter each server and subscribe their groups (pressingu)- Subscribe means if there're new items then they'll show in group buffer

-• Press g to manually fetch
+- Press gto manually fetch

 Summary Buffer